How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-What are the best natural methods to clear a shower drain?
+What are some natural ways to clear a shower drain?

-Can I employ chemical drain cleaners in order to unblock my shower drain?
+Do I need to use chemical drain cleaners to unblock my shower drain?

-What should I do if I need to call a professional plumber about my shower drain that is blocked?
+When should I get in touch with a professional plumber for my shower drain that is blocked?

 Conclusion